tyrannosaur/director.js/readme.md

    }
 ```

 I also recommend that event handler names (mouseUp, mouseDown, etc.) be defined as explicit functions.
+Rare, but unpredictable errors can occur if event handlers are defined anonymously.

 ```javascript
    // Not recommended